 By: Rick Hernandez

-Walking towards my bedroom there is, by the door, a small statue of the Sacred Heart of Jesus.
+Walking towards my bedroom, there is a small statue of the Sacred Heart of Jesus by the door.
 I often touch this statue as I walk by, a subtle attempt on my part to firm up in my heart the connection of my daily life to His.
 It is a means of acknowledging His role in my life and that we are in this, together.

 Why is it that “connection” is so often associated with the heart?
-When we feel compassion, we say that the situation “tugs at our heart”, asking for our attention.
-When we feel excitement at meeting someone, we say that our “heart flutters”, asking us to be present.
-When we accompany someone suffering, our “heart aches”, asking us to be aware of and share in their pain.
-When we encourage someone, we ask them to “take heart”.
-Whose heart?
-Ours.
+When we feel compassion, we say that the situation “tugs at our heart,” asking for our attention.
+When we feel excitement at meeting someone, we say that our “heart flutters,” asking us to be present.
+When we accompany someone suffering, our “heart aches,” asking us to be aware of and share in their pain.
+When we encourage someone, we ask them to “take heart.”
+We literally are offering our hearts to them.
 So much connection to the heart…

-Ever since ancient times, the heart has been the means for connection to others.
+Ever since ancient times, the heart has been the symbol of connection to others.
 But connecting to others is not always easy, and in fact, it is often difficult and even scary.
 Modern society is trying hard to separate us from our communal good and send us towards the individualism and selfishness that severs real connection.
-Why is it that now that we are more connected than ever through technology, we are lonelier than ever?
+Why is it that while we are more connected than ever through technology, we are lonelier than ever?
 Why are we, as a society, more selfish?
 There is no real connection, not without heart, not without presence, not without compassion, not without courage.